balvisio/CAFA-Toolset/README.md

 The first input, uniprot_sprot.dat.2014_09, is a UniProtKB/SwissProt filename.
 The second input, gene_association.goa_ref_yeast.38, is a UniProt-GOA file.
-The third input is the taxon id for which the records will be integrated together.
+The third input is the taxonomy id for which the records will be integrated together.

 This command will extract the annotations for taxon id 559292 from the